Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 + replace_terminal() - The idea for clearing/replacing the terminal was sourced from [stackoverflow.com](https://stackoverflow.com/questions/2084508/clear-terminal-in-python).

-+ simulate_typing() - The code to simulate typing while printing was also sourced from [stackoverflow.com](https://stackoverflow.com/questions/58763136/printing-every-thing-slowly-simulate-typing)
++ simulate_typing() - The code to simulate typing while printing was also sourced from [stackoverflow.com](https://stackoverflow.com/questions/58763136/printing-every-thing-slowly-simulate-typing).

++ The idea for converting yes or no string values to boolean using strtobool was sourced from [note.nkmk.me](https://note.nkmk.me/en/python-bool-true-false-usage/).